 Article continues below advertisement

-Earn 150,000 Hilton Honors bonus points after you use your card to make $4,000 in eligible purchases within the first three months.
-This is the highest bonus this card has ever fielded.
+Up to 130,000 Hilton Honors points after you use your card to make $2,000 in eligible purchases within the first three months (terms apply).

 A high bonus and strong everyday earning are this card’s two biggest strengths.